NotAlvin/Argus-Pub/OGL/readme.md

 - **Things to Take Note Of**:
   - **File Path Management**: Ensure that the file path provided is valid and accessible.
 Handle cases where the directory might not exist or where there are permission issues.
   - **Error Handling**: Implement robust error handling to catch and report issues that might arise during file writing, such as permission errors or invalid file paths.
-  - **Data Formatting**: Ensure that the JSON output is well-formatted for readability and consistency.
-Use the `indent` parameter of `json.dump` to create a readable format.
   - **Backup and Overwrite**: Consider scenarios where the file might already exist.
 Implement logic to handle file overwriting or create backups if necessary.

 ---